J-Cake/mkjson/README.md

 # mkjson

+> The make-like build tool that lives in your `package.json`.

+---

 mkjson is a make-like build tool but without shell syntax.
 With mkjson you can use familiar `makefile` setups with great efficiency, without worrying about weird shell interpretation issues.

 ## Using